imbickydutta/LeepiAI/BLACKHOLE_SETUP.md

 - **Solution**: Use the Multi-Output Device setup (Step 3) to route audio to both your speakers and BlackHole

 ### Audio Quality Issues
-- Keep BlackHole sample rate at 48kHz (default)
+- Keep BlackHole sample rate at 48kHz (default) - LeepiAI will downsample to 6kHz
 - Ensure all devices in Audio MIDI Setup use the same sample rate
+- Note: LeepiAI now uses 6kHz for efficiency (reduced from 16kHz)

 ## 🎯 Quick Setup for Interviews